 Financial modelling of CEEP actions determined their high-level costs and savings between 2020 and 2050 (Figure 2) as compared to expected costs and savings under a business as usual scenario.
 The costs and savings will be community-wide (i.e. not solely incurred by the City).
 Costs are incurred by energy generation infrastructure provision, transition to electric vehicles, building energy efficiency retrofits, etc. Savings are made through reduced vehicle and equipment operations and maintenance, avoided carbon tax payments, energy use cost savings, and revenues from local energy generation.
-By 2050 cumulative CEEP implementation costs total \$6.5B with a present value of \$4.3B (at a discount rate of 3%).
-Total net savings reach \$14.6B.
-Financial modelling also estimates that 40,000 person years of employment will be generated by CEEP actions between 2020 and 2050.
+By 2050 cumulative CEEP implementation costs total \$7.37B (net-present value of \$4.89B at a 3% discount rate).
+Total net savings reach \$19.56B (net-present value of \$9.97B net-present value).
+Financial modelling also estimates that 44,000 person years of employment will be generated by CEEP actions between 2020 and 2050.